batoulapps/BAPrayerTimes/README.md

 ## Contributing
-It is our sincere hope that developers adopt this library and contribute back to it, providing a high level of standard for prayer time calculation to all developers.
+It is our sincere hope that developers adopt this library and contribute back to it, providing a high level of standard for prayer time calculations to all developers.
 If you wish to contribute to the Objective-C interface, please create a pull request for this repo.
 If you would like to contribute to the C-based library that calculates the times, please open a pull request for the [ITL repo](https://github.com/arabeyes-org/ITL).
 One thing we hope to add soon are unit tests to provide ease of mind that the calculated times are correct and that changes to the code have not had any adverse effects.

 ## License